Asbury Automotive Group research snapshot

 Business essence: vehicle retail and service

-Asbury is a consolidator in the highly fragmented US auto dealership industry.
-The company generates revenue from selling new and used vehicles, arranging financing and insurance (F&I) products, and providing parts and service.
-Vehicle sales drive revenue volume, but F&I and parts/service deliver higher margins and more stable cash flows.
-Asburys business is fundamentally cyclical, tied to auto demand, consumer credit, and vehicle affordability.
+Asbury is a consolidator in the fragmented US auto dealership market.
+It earns revenue from selling new and used vehicles, arranging financing and insurance products, and running a parts and service business.
+Vehicle sales drive volume, while F&I and parts and service deliver higher margins and steadier cash flow.
+The business is fundamentally cyclical, tied to auto demand, consumer credit, and vehicle affordability.

 Moat: scale and consolidation